cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/DataPersistenceAndCaching.md

 _Note: Filtering for Mongodb will only work to filter existing cached data in the collection.
 Providing these parameters for the initial request to the CSP’s will not return filtered data._

-_Filtering is not yet supported on the client._
+_Filtering is only supported via the API and is not yet supported on the client._
--->

 ### Caching Configurations